AMSL Aero Vertiia (prototype)

 AMSL Aero Pty Ltd

 Early in development the aircraft was known as the Verti-plane, but the name was soon changed to the Vertiia.
-The current version is an all-electric vertical takeoff and landing (eVTOL) aircraft that holds six people and can be flown autonomously.
+The early 2017 concept design aircraft can be seen on this Electric VTOL News web page.
+The current version is an electric vertical takeoff and landing (eVTOL) aircraft that holds six people and can be flown autonomously.
 Its cruising speed will be 300 km/h (186 mph) with a range of 250 km (155 miles) when using electric batteries.
-In the future, the aircraft could also be fueled with hydrogen, which would extend its range to a possible 800 km (497 miles).
-The mission of the company is to change the way the world travels with safe, clean, fast and affordable urban air mobility (UAM) aircraft.
+In the future, the aircraft could also be fueled with hydrogen, which would extend its range to a possible 1,000 km (621 miles).
+The mission of the company is to change the way the world travels with safe, clean, fast and affordable advanced air mobility (AAM) passenger aircraft.

 Specifications: